Diagnosing macular disease

 At hospital further tests will confirm the diagnosis.
 The specialist may use:

-- Eye drops to dilate the pupils to see the back of the eye clearly.
+• Eye drops to dilate the pupils to see the back of the eye clearly.
 These may make your vision blurred and sensitive to light for a short time, so consider taking someone with you.

-- OCT scans can detect the early signs of retinal eye conditions and diseases, earlier than standard examination techniques – perhaps even before you have symptoms.
+• OCT scans can detect the early signs of retinal eye conditions and diseases, earlier than standard examination techniques – perhaps even before you have symptoms.

-- Fluorescein dye angiography.
+• Fluorescein dye angiography.
 A dye injected into a vein in the arm travels to the eye, highlighting the blood vessels in the retina so they can be photographed.
 The dye will temporarily change the colour of your urine, so be prepared.

 Genetic testing

-If it is suspected you have a macular dystrophy , you might be offered a genetic test.
+If it is suspected you have a macular dystrophy, you might be offered a genetic test.
 A genetic test usually involves having a blood sample taken.

 DNA is extracted from blood cells and analysed in the laboratory.
 The analysis involves looking very carefully at the genetic code to try and identify the genetic alteration that is causing the condition.
 Many people have the genetic cause identified, although it’s not always possible.

-Questions about tests, diagnosis or your condition?
-Call the Advice and Information service on 0300 3030 111 or email help@macularsociety.org
+Call the Macular Society Helpline on 0300 3030 111 or help@macularsociety.org

-Eye tests
+Eye tests link arrow

-Fluorescein dye angiography
+Fluorescein angiography link arrow

-Genetic testing information
+Genetic testing information link arrow